wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Histogram Configuration

 Histograms are supported by Wavefront proxy 4.12 and later.
-To use histograms, ensure that your data is in histogram format, and set the [histogram proxy port](#histogram-proxy-ports) to send to.
+To use histograms, ensure that your data is in histogram data format, and set the [histogram proxy port](#histogram-proxy-ports) to send to.
 Different ports accept different data formats, as shown in the table below.
 For information on how to configure proxies, see [Advanced Proxy Configuration](proxies_configuring.html).

 ### Histogram Proxy Ports